'72 Gibson L-50

 We hope to see you here again next month.

-Next came the replacement of the back and routing the binding rabbet, then install new bindings and finish.
+Next came the replacement of the back and routing the binding rabbet.
+Then new bindings had to be installed and the back and sides would need clear lacquer finish.
 The tricky part of installing bindings on this instrument was that the back and sides were already stained and finished so that there could be no sanding of the bindings to flush them up with the back and sides.
-The rabbet had to be cut very precisely to the dimensions of the binding, and the new bindings would have to be scraped down very carefully.
+The rabbet had to be cut very precisely to the dimensions of the binding, and the new bindings would have to be only slightly proud so that they could be scraped down very carefully.
 I did NOT want to get into the color under the existing finish.

 As we talked I explained that the Gibson had been hanging on the wall for 35 years or so and I always intended to repair it and install a pickup... but never got around to it.
 I've got more than one of these projects waiting for an incentive to take up and finish.
 My friend supplied the interest and incentive as he said that he might like to have the guitar when it was finished.

 Well, there's nothing like having a goal unless it's having a friend with a mutual interest in that goal.
-So, that's what I've been doing in April.
+So, that's how the project began.

 1972 Gibson L-50 Archtop, carved solid-spruce top, layered maple back and sides.